wmde/wikibase-release-pipeline/README.md

 ./nx test -- all --headed
 ```

-### Preparing a Release
+### 🧐 Preparing a Release
 Preparing a release involves verifying the version number and changelog files generated.
+#### 🏭 Preparing a Release in CI
 This can be done on CI using the [Create a WBS Release Action](https://github.com/wmde/wikibase-release-pipeline/actions/workflows/create_release.yml).
-This is basically always done for the `main` branch.
-This contains reviewed changed that are releasable.
+This is basically always done for the `main` branch as it contains reviewed changes that are releasable.
 Choose "Dry run, don't do it yet" to generate versions and changelogs without saving it.
-On the `release` job, there is a step called `Create release`.
+In the actions' output, on the `release` job, there is a step called `Create release`.
 Its logs will show you what changelogs would be generated as well as which version bumps were inferred.

+#### 📦 Preparing a Release locally
 The same thing can be done locally.
 This can come in handy for testing and is often faster.

-To do a release dry-run (nothing but informative output will happen) for all projects with unreleased changes:
+To do a release dry-run (nothing but informative output will happen) for all projects with unreleased changes, do:
 ```bash
 git checkout main
 git pull
 ./nx release --dry-run
 ```

-### Preparing the Announcement
+### 📣 Preparing the Announcement
 Major releases and those containing significant changes are announced to the community.
 Plan with the Developer Advocate.
-Sync specifically on timing as the announcement should go out shortly after the actual publish.
+Sync specifically on 🕑 timing as the announcement should go out shortly after the actual publish.
 Ideally within a couple of hours.

-### Releasing and Publishing
+### 🚚 Releasing and Publishing
 Doing a release involves generating the version number bump and changelog files.

-Publishing Images involves pushing them to DockerHub.
+Publishing images involves pushing them to DockerHub.
 Publishing Deploy is currently just done by pushing a new git tag to our repository.

-#### Releasing and Publishing using CI
+#### 🤖 Releasing and Publishing using CI

- This can be done on CI using the [Create a WBS Release Action](https://github.com/wmde/wikibase-release-pipeline/actions/workflows/create_release.yml).
+ It can be done on CI using the [Create a WBS Release Action](https://github.com/wmde/wikibase-release-pipeline/actions/workflows/create_release.yml).
 Releases are basically always done from the `main` branch.
 Disable "Dry run, don't do it yet" to actually do a release.
 This will change version numbers in `package.json` files, update changelog files, and `git tag` these new versions.
 This changes will be then automatically pushed back into the repository.
 Pushing the new tags (such as `wikibase@1.2.3`) will trigger another CI action that publishes new images on DockerHub.

-#### Releasing and Publishing locally
+#### 💻 Releasing and Publishing locally

 Releasing can also be done (semi-)locally.
 To do a release of a single project do:
 ```sh